 Bonuses & Fees

-The Gold Rewards Card offers 65,000 Membership Rewards points.
+The Gold Rewards Card offers up to 55,000 Membership Rewards points when applying with a referral link.
+The public link offers 5,000 less points as a signup bonus.
 The points are earned as follows:

 The annual fee of $250 is quite reasonable when you subtract the annual $100 travel credit, making the “effective” annual fee $150 per year.